Qiukunpeng/ADC/README.md

 ```

 ### 🏋️‍♂️ Training

+💡 **Note:**
+The core contribution code has been integrated into `cldm.py`.
+Corresponding improvements to the model architecture should be made in `ldm/modules/diffusionmodules/openaimodel.py`, and the configuration must be updated in `models/cldm_v15.yaml`.

+In particular, the parameter initialization method from the original version is no longer applicable.
+A new initialization scheme has been implemented in `tool_add_control.py` to generate `control_sd15.ckpt`.

+Inspired by [Siamese-Diffusion](https://github.com/Qiukunpeng/Siamese-Diffusion), the **DHI** module is integrated as a default component.

 Here are example commands for training:
 ```bash
 # Initialize ControlNet with the pretrained UNet encoder weights from Stable Diffusion,